CONSUMER INTELLIGENCE

 The Invoice Moment

-The UK's first Extended Producer Responsibility invoices created a revenue stream expected to raise GBP 1.4-1.5 billion in year 1 that nobody can see, nobody responds to, and nobody can trace to recycling infrastructure.
+The UK's first EPR invoices created GBP 1.5 billion that nobody can see and nobody can trace.

 UK producers received their first EPR invoices in October 2025.
 Research shows visible taxes change behaviour roughly 7x more than invisible ones.
 The UK chose invisible.